How long has the graduate program been running?

 What type of endorsement is required?

 It is expected that you will have discussed your intention to apply for the Program with your graduate coordinator and have sought approval from the relevant person in your department or agency.
 You will be asked to confirm that you have your department’s or agency’s endorsement when submitting your application.
 No written endorsement is required.

 Are interstate graduates eligible?

-Yes, interstate graduates are eligible to apply however they will need to make their own arrangements for travel and accommodation.
+Yes, interstate graduates are eligible to apply however they will need to make their own arrangements for travel to and accommodation in Canberra.

 How many graduates are you taking?

-It is expected that six graduates will be selected for the Department of the House of Representatives, two graduates for the Department of the Senate and three graduates for the Parliamentary Budget Office and up to four graduates for the Department of Parliamentary Services.
+It is expected that six graduates will be selected for the Department of the House of Representatives, two graduates for the Department of the Senate, three graduates for the Parliamentary Budget Office and up to four graduates for the Department of Parliamentary Services.

 How many applications will you accept from each department or agency?